Meet the Woo 2: Music and lyrics

-"Christopher Walking" interpolates 50 Cent's 2005 single "Window Shopper", while "Mannequin" featuring Lil Tjay interpolates Ariana Grande's 2019 single "7 Rings".
+"Christopher Walking" interpolates 50 Cent's 2005 single "Window Shopper", while "Mannequin" featuring Lil Tjay samples Ariana Grande's 2019 single "7 Rings".

 Writing for Pitchfork, Reed Jackson stated that Meet the Woo 2 "provides more gritty drill music you can clench your jaw to".
 Aron A. of HotNewHipHop mentions that Meet The Woo 2 has "London's penchant for electronic music", and that it "brings it all back to the mecca of hip-hop".
 The mixtape opens with "Invincible", where Pop Smoke maintains he understands the streets.
 This is followed by a drill track "Shake the Room" featuring Quavo.
 Dominiq R. of HotNewHipHop described the song as being "led by a harmonious vocal and bass-driven woodwind instrumentation".
 "Get Back" is a hip-hop track with a horn and string sample, a soft piano riff, bass line and police sirens.
 Dominiq R. commented that Pop Smoke "aggressively delivers a plethora of gun bars letting his opposition know to stay back".
 Drill track "Christopher Walking" feels Pop Smoke compares himself to Frank White, a character played by Christopher Walken in the 1990 American neo-noir crime thriller film King of New York.
 The song prominently interpolates the lyrics of 50 Cent's 2005 hit single "Window Shopper".
 Lyrically, Pop Smoke raps about taking shots at his enemies on the streets and mentions his love for Dior and bust-downed jewelry.
 "Foreigner" featuring A Boogie wit da Hoodie is a drill track with both rappers rapping about their lavish and expensive foreign items.

 Kyann-Sian Williams of NME said "Sweatheart", which features Fivio Foreign, had an "affinity that went deeper than rap", and that both Pop Smoke and Fivio Foreign learned from each other and maneuvered as "drill's Batman and Robin".
 Jessica Mckinney and Brad Callas of Complex wrote "Element" finds Pop Smoke "rapping malicious lines over ominous production".
 "Armed N Dangerous (Charlie Sloth Freestyle)" was first released as a single called "Fire in the Booth, Pt.
 1" in November 2019, after Pop Smoke flew to the UK to record the track with Sloth.
 In the lyrics, Pop Smoke raps about being part of the Crips gang.
 "Mannequin", featuring Lil Tjay, interpolates Ariana Grande's number one hit single "7 Rings".
 It is a pop and trap song with Pop Smoke and Lil Tjay rapping an ode to wealth.
 Jackson opined "Dreaming" is a song "that's almost entirely low end with no hint of a melody".
 In "She's Got a Thing", Pop Smoke raps about sexual endeavors.
 NMEs Kyann-Sian Williams wrote Pop Smoke provides "background crooning audibly inspired by SoundCloud rapper Trippie Redd".
 She continues, saying he "manipulates his growling voice to sing soothing melodies".
 "Dior", the bonus track, is a drill and hip-hop track with lyrics about flirting with women and buying the latest designer clothes.
 The final bonus track, "War" featuring Lil Tjay, is a drill and hip-hop song.